Manasvi27-04/driver-drowsiness-detection/README.md

 ## IoT Alert Integration

-`src/iot_alert.py` opens a serial connection to an Arduino running `arduino/drowsiness_alert.ino`.
+`iot_alert.py` opens a serial connection to an Arduino running `drowsiness_alert.ino`.
 When the model predicts **sleepy** or **yawning** with high confidence for a sustained number of consecutive frames, it sends a signal (`'1'`) over serial, which triggers a buzzer and LED on the Arduino.
 This closes the loop from AI inference to physical hardware response.

 ## Results